shubham20yeole/MediaBuzzNet/readme.md

 **Project URL: http://mediabuzznet.herokuapp.com/**

-MediaBuzzNet is my personal Web Application build to store, manage or access my media files quickly using MongoDB database and NodeJS programming language.
+MediaBuzzNet is my personal Web Application build to store, manage or access my media files quickly using NodeJS programming language and MongoDB database.

 1. create a folder for your app.